jdalberthal/Video-and-Image-Fun/README.md

 - **`Show-RotatingImageVideoCubeMediaElement.ps1`**
   - **Description**: Displays selected images and videos on a rotating 3D cube using the native Windows MediaElement.
   - **Dependencies**: PowerShell with .NET/WPF access.

+- **`Show-ImagesVideosButterflyEffectMediaElement.ps1`**
+  - **Description**: Creates a dynamic visual display featuring six 3D planes that move around the screen in a butterfly-like pattern, with each face independently playing media from a user-selected playlist.
+  - **Dependencies**: PowerShell with .NET/WPF access.

 - **`Show-ScrollingImagesVideosHorizontalMediaElement.ps1`**